openearth/aeolis-python/docs/developer/testing-introduction.rst

 .. important::

-   It takes approximately 2.5 minutes for all the test files to run.
-Once the tests finish running Executing ``pytest`` on the command line starts the execution of a set of Python files which names start with **test_** and are located in the ``aeolis/tests/`` folder.
+   It takes approximately 2.5 minutes for all the test to run.
+   Executing ``pytest`` on the command line starts the execution of a set of Python files which names start with **test_** and are located in the ``aeolis/tests/`` folder.
 These files contain code that it is used to test the aeolis source code.

 - Once the tests finish running, you will see an output similar to this in the console: